-- safe administration of epidural/CSE for pain relief in labour - safe administration of epidural top-up for an emergency caesarean section

-■ safe administration of general anaesthesia for elective or emergency caesarean section.
+- safe administration of epidural top-up for an emergency caesarean section - safe administration of spinal/CSE for elective or emergency caesarean section - safe administration of general anaesthesia for elective or emergency caesarean section.

 Appraisal

 A formal process of appraisals and reviews underpins training.
 This process ensures adequate supervision during training, provides continuity between posts and different supervisors and is one of the main ways of providing feedback to anaesthetists in training.
 All appraisals should be recorded in the LLp.